-The official Apple Smart Keyboard Folio for iPad Pro is another way to turn your iPad into a laptop.
-It's not as terribly expensive as the Magic Keyboard, but then you don't get the backlit keys or a trackpad, and the keys themselves have a canvas-like finish that makes typing less fluid.
+The official Apple Smart Keyboard Folio is another way to turn your iPad Pro into a laptop.
+It's cheaper than the Magic Keyboard, but you don't get the backlit keys or a trackpad, and the keys themselves have a canvas-like finish that makes typing less fluid.
 That said, you still get Apple-quality design and build and a luxurious finish to the case itself.
 Everything attaches easily thanks to the Apple Smart Connector, and the case is thick enough to offer protection but slim enough to stay mobile.